cncf/tag-security/assessments/projects/volcano/self-assessment.md

   - Limiting the project's exposure to open, known unfixed vulnerabilities.
   - Having the project declare and pinned the dependencies of its build process by hash
 - Conduct a comprehensive review of RBAC policies within Volcano scheduler and controller to ensure the principle of least privilege.
+- Review image security for containerized deployments to make sure container images are signed and immutable.
+- Define a process to regularly update Volcano dependencies and automate check for vulnerabilities in them using tools like OWASP Dependency-Check.